alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 access_log  /path/to/access.log;
 error_log   /path/to/error.log;
 ```
-And restarting Nginx with
+In the user config file to see each user account Nginx log individually, but in most cases it is enough to check the main Nginx log file in `/var/log/nginx/error.log`

-`service nginx restart`
+- Command to restart the service: `service nginx restart`

-Also see system logs.

 **MySQL**